the-world-wang/batched-task-executor/Readme.md

 // Store pending tasks in memory
 TaskBufferFactory bufferFactory = new ArrayListTaskBufferFactory();

-// Execute tasks by logging them
+// Execute tasks by logging them.
+Implement your own BatchedTaskExecutor with your logic.
 BatchedTaskExecutor executor = new LoggingBatchedTaskExecutor();

 // Buffer five tasks with max delay of 2 seconds